Topics on this page

 Does this law apply to the Maryland Courts too?

-No. Maryland courts have a special rule that requires a spoken language interpreter if you have trouble with English.
+No. Maryland courts have a special rule that requires a spoken-language interpreter if you have trouble with English.
 You can request an interpreter by contacting your court directly.
 You can go in person, call the court clerk or (if you have an attorney) ask your attorney to request an interpreter.
+You should do so as soon as you can because you are required to apply 30 days -or more - before the proceeding.
 The court will appoint a spoken language interpreter if:

 - you do not understand English well enough to participate fully in the proceedings and to assist counsel, or